What Are Assets?

 Now that you understand why your accounts receivable are assets, you don’t have to feel as cautious about offering credit to your customers.
 The more receivables that flow in, the more value will be generated for your business in the long run.
 However, be sure that you are collecting your receivables efficiently and in a timely manner.
-If not, you may delaying or missing out on payments you’ve earned fair and square.
+If your business’ days sales outstanding (DSO) is high, it means the average number of days it takes to collect payment after a sale has been made is high, and you may be delaying or missing out on payments you’ve earned fair and square.

 Next Steps: You’re busy.
 We get it.
 So why not let us do some work for you?
 By signing up for the weekly Small Biz Ahead Newsletter, you’ll receive hand-picked articles, How-Tos and videos covering the latest in small biz tools and trends.
 We’ll do the research while you spend your time where it counts: managing and growing your business.